1935 Michigan Wolverines football team: Michigan State

 On October 5, 1935, Michigan opened its 1935 season with its annual rivalry game against the Michigan State Spartans.
 The Spartans had defeated the Wolverines in 1934 for the first time since 1915.
-Led by head coach Charlie Bachman and left halfback Kurt Warmbein, the Spartans again defeated the Wolverienes, 25 to 6.
+Led by head coach Charlie Bachman and left halfback Kurt Warmbein, the Spartans again defeated the Wolverines, 25 to 6.
 It was the first time the Spartans had defeated the Wolverines in consecutive games.
 Michigan's only touchdown was scored in the first quarter.
 Lining up for a placekick, William Renner threw a short touchdown pass to Cedric Sweet.
 Chris Everhardus missed the kick for extra point.
 Despite the one-sided score, Tod Rockwell opined in the Detroit Free Press that the 1935 Wolverines appeared to be a much better team than the 1934 Wolverines that had compiled a 1–7 record.

 Indiana

 On October 12, 1935, Michigan defeated Bo McMillin's Indiana Hoosiers, 7 to 0, at Michigan Stadium.
 The victory was Michigan's first over a Big Ten Conference opponents since the 1933 season.
 Indiana out-gained Michigan, 296 to 113, but the Wolverines held the Hoosiers scoreless.
 The only touchdown of the game was scored in the second quarter when Indiana fumbled a punt and Michigan end Matt Patanelli fell on the loose ball in the Indiana end zone.
 Johnny Viergever kicked the extra point.